DeepaKaur/ABNLookup/README.md

-To run, clone the git repository using following command on the terminal Pre-requisite to run - java version 9 or later
+To run, clone the git repository using following command on the terminal Pre-requisite to run - java version 9 or later and maven
   1. git clone https://github.com/DeepaKaur/ABNLookup.git
   2. cd ABNLookup
   3. mvn test-compile